aerodinamicc/bi_challenge/README.md

 ```

 # Tools
-- Python: With pandas, yaml and psycopg2 modules it has all the ingridients to pipe this amount of data in a swift manner
+- Python: With pandas, yaml and psycopg2 modules it has all the ingridients to pipe this amount of data in a swift manner.
-- Yaml config: as a way to expose variables and give more user friendly feel
+- Yaml config: as a way to expose variables and give more user friendly feel.
 - db_schema.sql: since the dimensions with the data are static, it allows for a scenario where PostgreSQL makes sure dimenions are there and the Python script only has to look them up.
+- Tableau: has compatibility with growing amount of data sources including PostgreSQL.
+Great tool for vizualizations and live dashboards.

 # Any data quality practices you would enforce
 - temporal completeness (establish any possibility for gaps)